Clearly define your research question

-Research proposals should have a clearly defined research question and not just be a demonstration or examination of a topic.
-You should find a question that follows logically an existing line of inquiry or fills an existing void.
+Research proposals should not only be a demonstration or examination of a topic.
+You should find a question that follows logically from an existing line of inquiry or fills an existing void.
 The research proposal should then lay out your approach to answering this question or filling this void.
 Working with a faculty member can be helpful for generating research proposal suggestions.

 Lastly, as with the personal statement, the research proposal is part of an application package and therefore needs to integrate with and inform the rest of the package’s contents.
 Please see Writing a Successful Fellowship Proposal presentation by MIT Professor Stephen Bell for more assistance and suggestions.